Our Christian Values

 As a Church of England School, our Christian Values underpin all that we do.
-Each half term we focus on a particular value.
-We then display this value in all of our classrooms using images and quotes, from the Bible and elsewhere, to help the children fully understand what they mean and how they link to their own lives.
-We have a launch collective worship session for each value to bring it into sharp focus for the half term.
-These are often led by visitors from St Matthews Church in Eye.
+Each half term we focus on a specific value in order to gain a better understanding of how these values impact the way that we live.
+The values are displayed around our school and in all of our classrooms and are regularly referred to to help the children fully understand what they mean and how they link to their own lives.
+Our Collective Worships link closely to the value of the half term and provide further opportunity for learning, reflection and application.

 Our values are the foundations of our behaviour policy, and we use them to talk to the children about their actions, to help them understand consequences.
 This then helps them to make changes and choices to ensure they are following our values within school and in their own lives at home.

 Our Christian Values and their Biblical Teaching

 The Christian Values have been an integral part of our school vision and ethos for a number of years.
 They were decided as part of a working party group of teachers, parents, governors and children and throughout the years have grown and evolved to underpin all that we do.
 In creating the Christian Values we recognised the great need for them to be rooted in biblical teaching.
 We want to help children understand what these values mean for us as people in an ever changing world and how Jesus' teaching around these values can help us to be valued members of society.

 Our value for the first half of the autumn term is Thankfulness- this links well with the time of year.
 Harvest is a festival we celebrate annually at St Matthew’s Church where we give thanks for the food God has provided for us.
 We take the opportunity to collect donations for our local food bank as we recognise that some families in Peterborough are not always as fortunate as us.